April 5: What you need to know

 News Headlines

+A relatively new Region 8 park is taking a time out in an effort to stop vandals and litterbugs.

+The owner of a Jonesboro business broken into twice in one weekend has a message for the crooks: “Shame on you.”

-Jurnee Taylor and Adam Jones will have those stories and more coming up in the 6 o’clock hour of Good Morning Region 8.
+Jurnee Taylor will have those stories and more coming up in the 6 o’clock hour of Good Morning Region 8.
 Watch LIVE.

 Copyright 2021 KAIT.
 All rights reserved.